 “Rich (Lataille) and I have done it a bunch of times, so we book the flights and we take care of everything and if something goes wrong, we’re kind of shit out of luck.
 If we’re flying into somewhere we try to do it a day before just in case something happens,” Vachon said.

-Tenor saxophone player Rich Lataille is notable for being with the band since its inception in 1970.
+Tenor saxophone player Rich Lataille is notable for being with the band since 1970, three years after the band had formed in 1967.
 Yet, the current lineup is likely the longest Roomful Of Blues has ever seen.
 “It probably is,” Vachon said.
 “We just got a new drummer a little while ago, Chris Anzalone,” but other than that, everything has been pretty stable for at least six or seven years.”

-Vachon believes the band has lasted the last 47 years because of the band members’ passion.
+Vachon believes the band has lasted 50 years because of the band members’ passion.
 “The fact that we like this kind of music and that we’ve had opportunities to keep doing it, and I guess we won’t go away.”

 Also performing at Barnful Of Blues this August 5th will be Chris Fitz Band, Delta Generators featuring Brian Templeton (of Londonderry, New Hampshire), Michael Vincent Band, Erin Harpe & The Delta Swingers as well as solo acts between bands, Veronica Lewis, Skip Philbrick, and four time Granite State Blues Challenge winner and International Blues Competition finalist Arthur James.
 James is particularly excited to share the stage with Roomful Of Blues.